 Roof trusses save time, money and enhance indoor space by reducing the need for support posts.
 That’s why they’ve taken over from rafter-framed roofs.
 But trusses also pose a common cold weather problem called truss uplift.
 When a roof truss is part of an insulated attic in a cold weather situation, the top chords remain cold while the bottom ones stay warmer due to insulation around them.
 This difference, along with daily fluctuations in attic temperature, can lead to moisture differences in the upper and lower truss part as they sit in your attic.
 And this moisture variation can lead to a vertical rise of the truss’s bottom chord by 1/2-inch or more.
 And as you’d imagine, in situations where interior partition walls are fastened to the bottom part of the truss, problems often arise.
 Perennially-cracked drywall is the most common one, though in extreme cases damage to the truss or the partition wall frame can happen, too.

-Cold Climates Issue#5: A Cold Roof is a Good Roof
+Cold Weather Construction Issue#5: A Cold Roof is a Good Roof

 Every year people suffer damage to their homes because of ice dam roof leaks, and every year people struggle to make sure it doesn’t happen again.
 But it does, and that’s because solving the roof causes of ice dam formation is best done at the initial design stage.
 Most after-the-fact fixes are band-aid solutions at best.

 Ice dams happen because too much heat escapes through the roof surface, causing rooftop snow and ice to melt when the ambient temperature is still below freezing.
 As this roof-heated water runs down to the sub-freezing eaves it freezes, forming the first part of an ice berm that can trap liquid water on the high side, causing leaks through shingle joints.